jiiz/venue-api/README.md

 and a CSRF protection header `X-Requested-By` with arbitrary value in the request.
 Without the CSRF header HTTP 400 - Bad Request is returned.

-Default username and password are `apiuser` / `password`
+Default credentials are `apiuser` / `password` and they can be changed by specifying new ones to settings.xml or supply them from command line, same way as the FourSquare API credentials.
+Credential parameters are `api.user.name` and `api.user.pwd`.

 ### Architecture

 Venue API follows Microservices architecture paradigm by splitting API functionalities into two different service deployments, where decoupling is based on the data entities.

-__Search Venues service__ provides search operations to FourSquare venue data.
+- __Search Venues service__ provides search operations to FourSquare venue data.
-__Favorite Venues service__ allows to store, update and delete favorite FourSquare venues with keywords to a file based storage.
+- __Favorite Venues service__ allows to store, update and delete favorite FourSquare venues with keywords to a file based storage.

 Each Venue API services builds to a separate .war archive and can be deployed independently.